csebooks/artificial-intelligence/content.en/communicating-perceiving-and-acting/_index.md

 **Parsing** is the process of analyzing a string of words to uncover its phrase structure, according to the rules of a grammar.
 Figure 23.4 shows that we can start with the S symbol and search top down for a tree that has the words as its leaves, or we can start with the words and search bottom up for a tree that culminates in an S .
 Both top-down and bottom-up parsing can be inefficient, however, because they can end up repeating effort in areas of the search space that lead to dead ends.
 Consider the following two sentences:

-Have the students in section 2 of Computer Science 101 take the exam.
 Have the students in section 2 of Computer Science 101 taken the exam?

 Even though they share the first 10 words, these sentences have very different parses, because the first is a command and the second is a question.
 A left-to-right parsing algorithm would have to guess whether the first word is part of a command or a question and will not be able to tell if the guess is correct until at least the eleventh word, _take_ or _taken._ If the algorithm guesses wrong, it will have to backtrack all the way to the first word and reanalyze the whole sentence under the other interpretation.